antonderegt/week-plan-mcp/README.md

 Replace `/absolute/path/to/weekplan-mcp-server` with the actual path where you cloned the repo.

+Or edit `~/.claude.json` to add it to a specific project.

 Or edit `claude_desktop_config.json` directly (see the Claude Desktop section below — the format is the same).

 ---